bostiog1/Full-Stack-MERN/README.md

 # FullStack MERN Application

+Link: https://silver-daffodil-5a27f1.netlify.app/posts  -> in order to make it work you have to delete '/posts' after you clicked

 ## Overview

 This project is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.